OpenAPC/openapc-de/README.md

 ![](figure/plotAverageSpringerMPDL.png)

-For more exapmles see also [http://njahn82.github.io/unibiAPC/](http://njahn82.github.io/unibiAPC/)
+For more examples see also [http://njahn82.github.io/unibiAPC/](http://njahn82.github.io/unibiAPC/)

 ## How to contribute?